mmssr/mmssr.github.io/_posts/2019-12-04-Understanding Recursive Functions.md

 Recursion within the context of computer science is when a function calls itelf.
 Typically, this is done to take a relatively complex problem which is solved via repeated steps, by applying the same logic against repeated iterations.
 Let's look at an example of a recursive function:
 ```

-/* this program will accept a string and remove duplicate adjascent values */
+/* this program will accept a string and remove duplicate adjacent values */
 public String stringClean(String str) {
   /* return if there are less than 2 chars, no adjascent chars */
   if (str.length() < 2) {